 Could they have sailed from Africa to Andaman?
-This might not have happened as larger sea going vessels necessary for such a voyage such as long boats with several oarsmen and then boats with sails appeared much later, about 4000 to 6300 BC.
-Supposing they had indeed the capability to reach by sea it is inexplicable why they stopped sailing long distance forever after that.
+This might not have happened as larger sea-going vessels necessary for such a voyage such as long boats with several oarsmen and then boats with sails appeared much later, about 4000 to 6300 BC.

 Were they shipwrecked near the islands?
-Black slaves used to be sourced from Africa to be sold as commodity by traders of some ancient and later day sea faring nations.
-It is possible that a cargo of slaves who were ship wrecked reached these islands but what rules out the present population being a descendants of such slaves is that the blacks on Andaman are remarkably short in stature compared to the African Negros of recent millennia.
+Black slaves used to be sourced from Africa to be sold as a commodity by traders of some ancient and later day seafaring nations.
+It is possible that a cargo of slaves who were shipwrecked reached these islands but what rules out the present population being descendants of such slaves is that the blacks on Andaman are remarkably short in stature compared to the African Negros of recent millennia.

-There were settlements of Pygmy Negritos in other parts of Asia but even if some of them had reached the islands after a shipwreck it is inconceivable that they forget their more ‘civilised’ way of being and habits of the past and become a tribe of naked people hunting in the forests shunning all contact with outsiders.
-Migration of the pygmy Negritos from Africa by both land and sea being, at best, remote possibilities leaves yet another possibility that has not been explored so far: the islanders might be from a landmass that was connected to the islands or existed not too far from them but which sank under sea later.
+Migration of the pygmy Negritos from Africa by both land and sea being, at best, remote possibilities leaves yet another possibility that has not been explored so far: the islanders might be from a landmass that was connected to the islands or existed not too far from them but which sank undersea later.

-It is a known fact that low altitude location on the equator favors maximum terrestrial bio diversity and a landmass on the equator on the Indian Ocean could have met the ideal condition favourable to Nature to evolve the first of the human species.
+It is a known fact that low altitude location on the equator favors maximum terrestrial biodiversity and a landmass on the equator on the Indian Ocean could have met the ideal condition favorable to Nature to evolve the first of the human species.

 Historic records about the islands